 Top 10 Free Things for Kids

 - Take a boat ride.
 You can cruise around the Epcot resorts, the Magic Kingdom resorts, and between Disney Springs and the Port Orleans Resort, Old Key West Resort, or Saratoga Springs Resort and Spa.
-Around the Magic Kingdom there are actually three different loops you can take choose!
+Around the Magic Kingdom, there are three different loops you can choose!

 - Watch the Electrical Water Pageant from one of the following five resorts: Disney’s Polynesian Village Resort (9:00 pm), Disney’s Grand Floridian Resort and Spa (9:15 pm), Disney’s Wilderness Lodge Resort (9:35 pm), Disney’s Fort Wilderness Resort and Campground (9:45 pm), and Disney Contemporary Resort (10:10 pm).
 Times listed are approximate, and the Electrical Water Pageant is weather permitting.
 It is always a good idea to ask at the concierge desk for an updated schedule.

 - Make time for a movie.
 Several resorts have a free “Movie under the Stars” in the evening (weather permitting).
 The best bang for your “no” buck is probably Chip ‘N Dale’s Campfire Sing-a-long at the Campsites at Disney’s Fort Wilderness Resort because you get a visit and sing-a-long with Chip ‘n Dale before the movie is shown.

 - Take time for a swim.
 No matter where you are staying, there is likely a swimming pool.
 Many of the onsite resorts have charming swimming pools, so take advantage of this “free” resource that you have technically already paid for.